-The purpose of Scrum is to maximize product value by delivering a potentially releasable “Done” Increment through Sprints.
-While the Development Team is responsible for delivering the Increment, the Product Owner is responsible for maximizing value by deciding about the content and the order of the Product Backlog.
+The purpose of Scrum is to maximize value by delivering a usable and useful Increment through Sprints.
+While the entire Scrum Team is accountable for creating a valuable, useful Increment, the Product Owner is also accountable for maximizing the value of the product resulting from the work of the Scrum Team.

-Follow us through the story of the fictional company Amazing Decisions where Kathryn, Sharon, Bruce and a Development Team learn about outcome mapping.
+Follow us through the story of the fictional company Amazing Decisions where Kathryn, Sharon, Bruce and a Scrum Team learn about outcome mapping.

 Bruce, the VP of Sales wants to produce new widgets to increase revenue - flashier than the rest of the product range and bigger too.

 Sharon, the Product Owner isn’t convinced that more widgets will lead to more revenue.
 Instead, she suggests to take a step back and understand which customer behavior would lead to more revenue and what the organization would have to do to encourage this behavior.